28th May, 2024

 You might be the principal designer

-We say you might be because this isn't necessarily the case.
-Sometimes as a developer, you may take on this role yourself.
-Either because you don't appoint an outside architect, e.g. a straightforward refurbishment where you handle the specification and design yourself.
+We say you might be the principal designer because this isn't necessarily the case.
+Sometimes as a developer, you may take on the role of principal designer yourself.
+This could be because you don't appoint an outside architect, e.g. a straightforward refurbishment where you handle the specification and design yourself.
 Or your design team is in-house.

 Get a free step-by-step guide on CDM principal designer duties.

-Again, as a principal designer, getting information from the client is much easier when you are the client.
+As a principal designer, getting information from the client is much easier when you are the client.
+You are getting information from yourself!

 What, another CDM role?
 Yep, that's right.
 As a developer, you're probably going to be the principal contractor.
 Maybe you're doing most of the work yourself.
 Or maybe you're managing other contractors.
 Either way, if you're taking charge of things and running the show on the site, you're the principal contractor.

 The principal contractor is the person or business in overall control of the construction phase.
-You're responsible for things like:
+As the principal contractor, you're responsible for things like:

 Get a free step-by-step guide on CDM principal contractor duties.